The Calaveras Music Legend

 Calaveras Wineries Deliver Summer Concert Series

 Ironstone Concerts – This is where the bigger names come to play at a beautiful outdoor amphitheater in Murphys.
 Set against the rolling hills of Ironstone Vineyards, the line up this year includes acts like The Steve Miller Band, Daryl Hall & John Oates, The Doobie Brothers, Boston, and REO Speedwagon.
 And for 2015, Ironstone is beefing up its sound system, expanding the stage and installing LED screens for brighter visuals in daylight for an even better quality Ironstone Amphitheatre experience than ever before.
-See a time lapse video of the construction.

 Looking for eclectic local and independent touring acts?
 Head to one of the nearby nearby hilltop vineyards like Twisted Oak Winery in Vallecito for the Twisted Folk series, or Brice Station Winery for their intimate concerts and theater performances under the oak trees, perfect for a relaxing summer evening.
 Irish Family Vineyards also has concerts periodically throughout the season.

 For the classical music lover, put the Bear Valley Music Festival on your calendar.
 Landing on the last week in July through the first week in August (2015 dates are July 24 – August 9), the festival brings national and international performers to delight audiences at 7000 feet in the Sierras.
 Since the festival’s beginning in 1968, the styles of music to be found here have diversified to include Broadway show tunes, contemporary, country and opera – but the core of the event remains rooted in classical.
 Across the county in Mokelumne Hill, Petroglyphe Gallery has a great line up of Sunday concerts with local and regional classical musicians.